Extending fibrations on knot complements to ribbon disk complements: Introduction

-The following theorem follows almost immediately from the proof of Theorem \ref{maintheorem}. \begin{theorem} Let $K$ be a fibered knot in $S^3$.
-Let $J\subset S^3$ be a knot so that there is a {\emph{ribbon concordance}} from $K$ to $J$ (i.e.\ there is an annulus $A$ properly embedded in $S^3\times I$ with boundary $(K\times 1)\sqcup (\overline{J}\times 0)$ sothat $\proj_I\mid_{A}$ is Morse with no local maxima).
+The following theorem follows almost immediately from the proof of Theorem~\ref{maintheorem}. \begin{theorem} Let $K$ be a fibered knot in $S^3$.
+Let $J\subset S^3$ be a knot so that there is a {\emph{ribbon concordance}} from $K$ to $J$ (i.e.\ there is an annulus $A$ properly embedded in $S^3\times I$ with boundary $(K\times 1)\sqcup (\overline{J}\times 0)$ so that $\proj_I|_{A}$ is Morse with no local maxima).
 Say the index-$1$ critical points of $A$ correspond to fission bands attached to $K$.
-If the bands can be isotoped to be transverse to the fibration on $S^3\setminus\nu(K)$, then $J$ is a fibered knot with $g(J)\le g(K)$ and $(S^3\times I)\setminus\nu(A)$ is fibered by compression bodies. \end{theorem}
+If the bands can be isotoped to be transverse to the fibration on $S^3\setminus\nu(K)$, then $(S^3\times I)\setminus\nu(A)$ is fibered by compression bodies. \end{theorem}